If good design truly matters, then shouldn't everyone have access to it?

 And this is just the beginning.
 We believe that all of the work we do on a daily basis—whether it’s an email, or a document, or a report—should be well-designed, by default.

-It’s about time that AI do more than just make our lives simpler.
+It’s about time that AI does more than just make our lives simpler.
 It should also make our lives—and our work—more beautiful.